 The site and building design have been reviewed for consistency with the North Village Design Guidelines and presented to the Advisory Design Panel (ADP) for consideration.
-The ADP provided several consensus recommendations for revisions to the project design which would improve consistency with the North Village Design Guidelines.
-The applicant revised the project design in response to the ADP comments and has successfully improved the design and functionality of the building, as well as consistency with the applicable Design Guidelines.
+The ADP reviewed the project at the concept review application stage and the entitlement application stage, and provided several consensus recommendations for revisions to the project design which would improve consistency with the North Village Design Guidelines.
+The applicant team revised the project design in response to ADP recommendations and successfully improved the design and functionality of the building, as well as consistency with the applicable Design Guidelines.